- Main

 Stage 4 — Purchase.
 Selling webinar, email series with deadline, or direct landing page offer.
 Conversion from nurtured list: 3–7%.
 From cold traffic: 0.5–2%.

 Stage 5 — Retention & Repeat Sales.
-Upsell, cross-sell, subscription to course library.
+Upsell, cross-sell, subscription to a course library.
 Retaining an existing customer is 5–7x cheaper than acquiring a new one.
-20–40% of students buy again if you offer them the next step.
+A significant share of students buy again if you offer them the next step.

 Funnel Calculation Example